Perceiving Permissions

 -rwsr-xr-x 1 root root 232416 Dec 1 11:45 /usr/bin/sudo

 The s part in place of the executable bit means that the program is executable with SUID.
-It means that the user can essentially execute this program as the owner (in this case, the root user).
+It means that, regardless of what user runs the program (as long as they have executable permissions), the program will execute as the owner user (in this case, the root user).

 As the owner of a file, you can set a file's SUID bit by using chmod: